fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     - Provides AWS credentials to user to access AWS resources directly
     - Integrated with Cognito User Pools
     - Can use unauthenticated identities
+    - Multiple rules are evaluated sequencial after first match, except when __CustomRoleArn__
   - Cognito Sync
     - Synchronize data from device to Cognito
     - Deprecated and replaced by AppSync
     - Requires Federates Identity Pool (not User Pool)
     - Store data in datasets (Up to 1MB)
     - Up to 20 dataset to synchronize
-    - Gives control and insight into data stored in Cognito
+    - Cognito Streams
+      - Kinesis stream to receive events
-- Use Cognito Streams to analyze data stored in Amazon Cognito
+      - Control and insight data stored in Amazon Cognito
+      - Use an existing or new Kinesis Stream and create a role to publush to Stream
+    - Cognito Events
+      - Allows execute Lambda functions in response to important events
+      - Function UpdateRecords must respond in 5 sec, if not LambdaSocketTimeoutException
+      - Try retry sync if you get a LambdaThrottledException
 - [FAQ](https://aws.amazon.com/cognito/faqs/)

 ## SAM (Serverless Application Model)